uunlu/bojanv91.github.io/Snow/_posts/2015-10-24-opinionated-request-response-with-metadata-every-day-use-with-aspnet-webapi.md

 ### Request

 Request data comes in two ways in HTTP APIs: form body or query string.
-Luckily ASP.NET model binders are smart enough to understand how de-serialize form body or query string data to .NET CLR classes.
+Luckily, ASP.NET model binders are smart enough in understanding how to de-serialize form body or query string data into .NET CLR classes.

 ### Response: Single

-In this example, user's intent is to create new person by specifying first and last name.
+In this example, user's intention is to create a new person by specifying first and last names.

 **POST Request - URI: api/people**

 	{
 		"firstName": "Pece",
                 "lastName": "Deteto"
 	}

 **POST Response - HTTP Status Code: 200**